Utah & Northern Railway (1878-1889)

 Locomotives

-Much of the following two rosters is based largely on George Pitchard's research, along with other earlier sources including Allen Copeland's early Utah & Northern roster from December 1964.
+Much of the following two rosters is based largely on George Pitchard's research, along with other earlier sources including Allen Copeland's early Utah & Northern roster compiled in December 1964.

 Later research and published works have been compared with earlier works (both published and unpublished), with later works usually given greater weight.